 Break down a lofty goal into manageable steps and commit to tackling one small to-do that will help you achieve that larger goal one day.
 Then, revisit the list of steps and mindfully chip away at them.
 This is especially helpful when you’re feeling stuck on your progress!

 Our space and the things we surround ourselves with can play a huge role in our mood and motivation levels — especially when we’re spending so much time in the same space lately.
 Pick a corner, shelf or room that you’re not loving and give it a little update.
 Whether it’s simply rearranging your bookshelf or finally hanging art, investing in your space is always a mood booster.
 I always get inspiration from Apartment Therapy!

 Make a new recipe and enjoy the process

 Stuck in a kitchen rut or overdoing it on the take-out lately?
-Carve out some time to make a new recipe and enjoy the process of creating a foreign dish.
+Carve out some time to make a new recipe and enjoy the process of creating a new dish.
 We all have our go-to quick dinners, but making a new meal from time to time is invigorating!
 (Not to mention, it requires more of your attention, so you can’t let your mind wander!)